EidolonHost/space-personal/README.md

 ## Please Note:

-There were some endpoints that were not checking for login previously (before b2e1366d4b3f2b5b057d8d6bb20118538dea658e).
+There were some endpoints that were not checking for login previously.
 If you have a version from before that commit installed, please update!

 ---